kaimallea/jupyter-notebook/README.md

 1. Installs `google-api-python-client` via `pip`.
 2. Mounts Google Cloud credentials (`~/.config/gcloud`) into the container when running.

-These tweaks enable me to access BigQuery directly via Pandas. 🔥
+These tweaks enable me to access BigQuery via Pandas directly from the notebook. 🔥
 ## Usage

 1. Run `make`